Genius Financial Group logo

 • No credentials, certifications, or advisor qualifications listed for their professionals

-• No independent verification of claims or client testimonials provided
+• No comparable public verification context of claims or client testimonials provided

 • Website does not specify whether advisors are fiduciaries or hold specific licenses (CFP, CFA, etc.)